 Lion Brand Suede is a little heavier than the right weight and has pretty good colors - Garnet, Eggplant and Spice.
 The contrast was a little too high between the colors, Eggplant needed to be more of a red-violet.
 Garnet is too light and red.
 Spice is exactly perfect.
 You will need to hunt for it on eBay and elsewhere as it is no longer produced.

 There is currently a custom order of new chenille being considered by some fans who are familiar with creating custom cosplay runs for specialty items.
 See the Stitches in Time group on Facebook for more information.

 In spite of no spot-on color matches, this is probably the best overall option that is currently available.
 Order the aran weight option and probably knit on a US #8.
 Overall the palette runs a bit lighter than the actual scarf, and the purple hue is a bit too maroon.

 |a bit orange and too light

 too light and reddish

-This option is even farther removed from chenille, but the colors are practically perfect.
-Experiment with needle sizes to reach the desired width.
+If you can't get chenille, at least get some great colors.
+Experiment with needle sizes or the number of stitches to reach the desired width.
 These selections are a wee bit under aran weight.

 |Knit Picks Brava Worsted